-The amount of media attention being devoted to the current COVID-19 pandemic may obscure the longevity and potential danger of another national problem: the opioid epidemic.
+The amount of media attention that has been devoted to the pandemic may obscure the longevity and potential danger of another national problem: the opioid epidemic.
 Indeed, addiction to opioid drugs—including fentanyl, an extremely potent opioid—has continued to rise in recent years.
+Unfortunately, fentanyl addiction is far too common, and this addiction can be deadly.

 Being a powerful, synthetic opioid drug, fentanyl is a Schedule II substance (according to the National Institute on Drug Abuse), which can be safely prescribed by a medical doctor to address severe pain.[3]
 But because it is 50 times stronger than heroin, many do not realize how dangerous this type of drug is, especially in terms of how addictive it can be.